 - Choose the planes that are considered to have the best safety record.
 The extra cost is worth it.

 - Drink only bottled water and make sure you have enough.
-It is easy to get dehydrated and not realise it, when you are travelling.
+Make sure you stay hydrated, It is easy to get dehydrated and not realise it, when you are travelling.

 - Make sure your travel documents are kept safe and keep copies of them also.